EV4EU/ov2xmp/README.md

 The Open Vehicle-To-Grid Management Platform (O-V2X-MP) is a set of microservices that implement the operation of a Charging Station Managment System (CSMS).
 The system is composed of the following microservices:

 - `ov2xmp-csms`: This microservice implements the OCPP server, which establishes and manages the sessions with the EV chargers.
 The CSMS imports the Django ORM, so it also updates the Django database about the state of the EV charging system.
-- `ov2xmp-django`: This microservice is the Django server, which is placed as intermediate between the user and the CSMS.
+- `ov2xmp-daphne`: This is the Daphne web server, which serves the Django project and is placed as intermediate between the user and the CSMS.
 Django preserves the state of the system, implements high-logic, provides a RESTful API to access the system state and the CSMS-initiated OCPP commands, and enforces authentication/authorization.
 - `ov2xmp-celery`: This microservice runs celery, which receives and executes tasks asynchronously.
 - `ov2xmp-postgres` provides the persistent storage for Django.
 - `ov2xmp-ftp-server`: This microservice is a custom FTP server that provides access for EV chargers to upload files via FTP to the `filebrowser-root` docker volume.
 The source code of this project is a git submodule of the main (`ov2xmp`) repo.